tmltsang/tmltsang.github.io/_posts/2024-11-25-backyard-chronicles.md

 {: file='ggstrive.ipynb'}

 While all the results were fine there was a clear winner, 99% accuracy with the Random Forest Classifier.
 This is beyond my wildest expectations for this project, a near perfect predictor.
-Was it really possible to predict matches this accurately with only these few variables?
+Was it really possible to predict matches this accurately, with only these few variables?
 Unfortunately, if it sounds too good to be true, it probably is.

 ### Overfitting